Conservatories and orangeries

 You've probably already imagined enjoying breakfasts in the sun, curling up with a book to the sound of raindrops overhead, or impressing your friends and family with a dinner party under the stars.

-Getting the temperature right in your conservatory is important - when we asked Which? members* about their conservatory, we found that having a conservatory that's often too hot or cold is a common issue, and a really frustrating one.
+Getting the temperature right in your conservatory is key.
+Having one that is too hot or too cold is a common and very frustrating issue.

-To ensure you avoid other annoying mistakes, visit our conservatory pitfalls page where we reveal the common problems suffered by other conservatory owners and offer expert advice to stop you making the same errors.
+To ensure you avoid other annoying mistakes visit our conservatory pitfalls page, in which we reveal the common problems suffered by other conservatory owners and offer expert advice to stop you making the same errors.

-There are lots of different options when it comes to doors and windows, so it's worth having a think about the following things before you make your decisions:
+There are lots of options when it comes to doors and windows.
+Think about the following things before you make your decisions:

 - How many windows and doors do you want?